NaturalIntelligence/Stubmatic/README.md

 	 |__ logs

 ####Mappings
-yaml based mappings are required to map a request with relavant response file.
+yaml based mappings are required to map a request with relevant response file.
 You can have multiple files instead of maintaining a big fat file.
 You can also mark files which should be used to map the requests.
 So the the mappings which are in progress can be excluded.

 ```yaml
 -  request: